SwissalpS/spectator_mode/README.md

 ## Settings

+All settings can be set in minetest.conf or accessed via mod with the global field of same name.

 - **spectator_mode.command_accept** (smy)<br>
  After an invite has successfully been sent, the watcher may accept it with this command.
 - **spectator_mode.command_deny** (smn)<br>